AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 #### Overlapping

 After adjusting content of the funnel labels some of them can overlap others.
 To control or prevent overlapping use the {api:anychart.charts.Funnel#overlapMode}overlapMode(){api} method.
-Code sample below demonstrates setting labels with overlapping allowed.
+The code sample below demonstrates setting labels with overlapping allowed.

 ```
 // allow labels overlapping